-It’s one of two travel questions we get all the time – How do you get so much time off of work?
+One of two travel questions we get all the time is related to getting time off work to travel.
 First off, I must say that we are lucky to work for employers which allow decent amounts of time off per American standards.
 This element of our benefits packages are very important to both of us.
-It took me years to get hired by this employer; their benefits were a huge draw for me.
-Still, we carefully manage our vacation benefits in order to maximize our time away each year.
+We carefully manage our vacation benefits in order to maximize our time away each year.
 We also believe that traveling frequently while working full time is something that is a matter of personal choice.
 Like almost everything else in life, there are trade-offs.
 At this point in our lives, travel is our passion.
 Many of our choices, both personally and professionally, reflect this.

 As an long-time HR professional, I’ll tell you it is very important to learn the policies at your place of employment.
 There are many policies and procedures you will need to learn, especially if you are new.
 Having a thorough understanding of your vacation benefits and company’s practices are paramount to traveling more while working full time.

 Here are a few of the things you need to ask about and learn inside and out:

 - How much vacation time will you earn each year?

 - Is it “use it or lose it” or can you roll over unused time from year to year?